liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 This section provides detailed descriptions of the new and updated features in SharePoint Server Subscription Edition Version 25H1.

 > [!NOTE]
-> Features previously introduced in the Version 24H2 feature update will not be described here.
+> Features previously introduced in the Version 24H2 feature update won't be described here.
 For more information on Version 24H1, see [New and improved features in SharePoint Server Subscription Edition Version 24H2](new-and-improved-features-in-sharepoint-server-subscription-edition-24h2-release.md).

 ### Support RSA public key in OIDC authentication configuration